Tonight's forecast will be cloudy with a chance of asskicking.

 - A few routes in Pokémon Ruby and Sapphire and Pokémon Diamond and Pearl (Platinum included)always have rain present as well.
 Also seen in parts of Unova.

 - Ruby/Sapphire/Emerald also have a plot-relevant one, the Kyogre/Groudon battle near the climax.

-- The pokemon Sliggoo will only evolve into Goodra if it reaches level 50 while fighting in naturally-occurring rain.
+- The pokemon Sliggoo will only evolve into Goodra if it levels up to 50 or higher while fighting in naturally-occurring rain.